Starting your retail store requires lots of attention. The same goes for the opening and closing procedures you must follow daily.

 Keep Storefront Ready

 Preparing your storefront is important too.
-It doesn’t matter if you are having stores in the mall or you having a stand-alone building.
+It doesn’t matter if you have stores in the mall or you having a stand-alone building.
 The storefront can help you in getting more attention.

 Make your storefront appealing and clean the place.
-Check if there is any litter or debris, clean out the outdoor signs and banners.
+Check for any litter or debris, clean out the outdoor signs and banners.

 Get a look at your windows and clean the property.
 Update your display windows to add new products or more to appeal to the people.